 Do the Same Open Container Laws on the Strip Apply to Vegas Hotels?

-The fun thing about Las Vegas is that you can drink while walking around the Strip and not worry about open container laws, as it is legal to take your open container of alcohol outside.
+The fun thing about Las Vegas is that you can drink while walking around the Strip and not worry about open container laws, as it is legal to take your open container of alcohol outside onto the street.

 However, the open container laws on the Strip are the same as what many hotels enforce and may prohibit when it comes to carrying your own alcohol into their property.

-If you brush off the warning and disregard the hotel policy, the hotel staff can contact the Las Vegas police, so do not refuse to comply with the law in this case.
-It will be considered disorderly conduct, and you may expect to be cited or even arrested.
+If you brush off the warning and disregard the hotel policy, the hotel staff can contact either security or the police, so do not refuse to comply with the law in this case.
+It will be considered disorderly conduct; you may expect to be cited or arrested.

 Why You May Want To Bring Your Own Alcohol Into a Vegas Hotel